Strategy & Transformation

 Governance as an Afterthought

-25% of NZ leaders identify governance as the missing link in their AI programmes.
+25% of New Zealand leaders identify governance as the missing link in their AI programmes.
 The pattern is predictable: teams deploy AI tools, issues arise around data handling or decision accuracy, and leadership scrambles to add governance retrospectively.
 By that point, shadow AI has taken root and the cost of remediation is significantly higher than building governance into the strategy from day one.
+Organisations across Auckland, Wellington, and Christchurch are discovering this the hard way.

 Small Market, Big Dependency

-NZ organisations typically rely on offshore AI platforms, which creates dependencies that global AI strategies do not address.
-Data sovereignty, cross-border privacy obligations under the Privacy Act, vendor concentration risk, and limited local AI talent all require strategy approaches calibrated for a five-million-person market, not adapted from Fortune 500 playbooks.
+New Zealand organisations typically rely on offshore AI platforms, which creates dependencies that global strategies do not address.
+Data sovereignty, cross-border privacy obligations under the Privacy Act 2020, vendor concentration risk flagged by the RBNZ, and limited local talent all require approaches calibrated for a five-million-person market, not adapted from Fortune 500 playbooks.
+The OECD AI Principles emphasise that strategies must account for local context.

 Our Approach to AI Strategy Development in Aotearoa

 We do not apply an offshore consulting framework to New Zealand.
-Our strategies are built from the ground up for NZ market conditions, regulatory realities, and cultural obligations.
+We build strategies from the ground up for NZ market conditions, regulatory realities, and cultural obligations.

 Governance-Integrated AI Strategy Development

-In NZ's voluntary regulatory environment, governance cannot be a separate workstream that follows strategy.
-We develop strategy and governance together, ensuring every use case, investment decision, and deployment plan has appropriate oversight built in from the beginning.
+In New Zealand's voluntary regulatory environment, governance cannot be a separate workstream that follows strategy.
+Our team develops strategy and governance together, ensuring every use case, investment decision, and deployment plan has appropriate oversight built in from the beginning.

-Privacy Act 2020 obligations, Treaty considerations, and sector-specific requirements are woven into the strategy fabric, not added as an appendix.
+Privacy Act 2020 obligations, Treaty of Waitangi considerations, and sector-specific requirements from the FMA and RBNZ are woven into the strategy fabric, not added as an appendix.

 Every recommendation is tested against the question: can this organisation actually execute this with the people and budget available?